5 Mobility Exercises Every Golfer Should Do Daily (and Before Every Round)

-Golf may not look physically demanding at first glance, but the reality is very different.
-The golf swing requires coordinated rotation through your hips, spine, and shoulders while maintaining stability and control.
-When these areas do not move well, the body compensates.
+Golf may not look physically demanding at first, but the swing requires coordinated rotation through the hips, spine, and shoulders while maintaining stability and control.
+When these areas do not move well, the body starts to compensate.

-Those compensations are what often lead to common golf injuries.
-The lower back starts doing more rotation than it should.
-The elbow absorbs more force from the club.
-The shoulders begin to feel tight or irritated.
+That is when issues tend to show up.
+The lower back takes on more rotation than it should, the elbow absorbs extra force from the club, and the shoulders can start to feel tight or irritated.

-The good news is that you can significantly reduce your risk of injury and improve your performance with a simple, consistent mobility routine.
-The following five exercises are ones we recommend golfers perform daily and especially before stepping onto the course.
+The good news is you can reduce your risk of injury and improve performance with a simple, consistent mobility routine.
+Below are five exercises we recommend doing daily, especially before getting out on the course.

 1. Thoracic Spine Rotation (Open Books)